Frequently Asked Questions (FAQ)

 Q. What information does YKHEMP collect from participants?

-Participants are asked to complete an in-person questionnaire about their lifestyle (i.e. outdoor activities) and the types and amounts of foods they eat (e.g. fish, rice, berries, etc.).
+Participants are asked to complete an in-person questionnaire about their lifestyle (e.g. outdoor activities) and the types and amounts of foods they eat (e.g. fish, rice, berries, etc.).
 Participants are also asked to provide samples of toenail clippings and urine.
-These samples are used to learn about a participant’s exposure to arsenic, cadmium, lead, antimony, manganese, and vanadium.
+The samples are used to learn about a participant’s exposure to arsenic, cadmium, lead, antimony, manganese, and vanadium.

 Saliva samples are collected to look at specific genes related to arsenic, since our genetics play a part in how well our body processes arsenic.